Braindead (film): Critical reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on 46 reviews, with a weighted average rating of 7.50/10.
 The site's critical consensus reads, "The delightfully gonzo tale of a lovestruck teen and his zombified mother, Dead Alive is extremely gory and exceedingly good fun, thanks to Peter Jackson's affection for the tastelessly sublime."
 Metacritic rated it 54 out of 100 based on 7 reviews, indicating "mixed or average reviews".

 At the time of its release, David Stratton, writing for Variety, gave a positive review, calling it "Jackson's best film to date" and praising its humour, acting, and technical qualities (gore effects, makeup).
 He stated "Kiwi gore specialist Peter Jackson, who goes for broke with an orgy of bad taste and splatter humor.
 Some will recoil from the gore, but Braindead wasn't made for them."
 Peter Rainer of the Los Angeles Times enjoyed the film, stating that it "is the most hilariously disgusting movie ever made.
 It makes something like Re-Animator seem like a UNESCO documentary about Mother Teresa."
 The film received a negative review from The Independent writer Quentin Curtis, who complained that "it never decides whether to make you tremble with laughter or fear, and has outstayed its welcome long before the last limb has been severed and entrail spilled."
 For Entertainment Weekly, Owen Gleiberman wrote that the film was "breezy and good-natured", giving praise to the gore special effects.

 Retrospective reception was also positive.
 Braindead placed at number 91 in a top 100 list produced by Time Out magazine after conducting a poll with several authors, directors, actors and critics who have worked within the horror genre.
+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.
 Simon Pegg, actor, comedian, and friend of Jackson, wrote in his autobiography Nerd Do Well: A Small Boy's Journey to Becoming a Big Kid that Braindead is one of the main influences on his 2004 zombie film Shaun of the Dead.